Gerard Helme

-Gerard Helme (born 28 March 1957, also known as Gerry Helme) is a runner from Britain and Northern Ireland who was a top long distance runner in the 1980s.
+Gerard Helme (born 28 March 1957, also known as Gerry Helme) is a runner from Britain and Northern Ireland who was a top long-distance runner in the 1980s.
 He was part of the British team of three (along with Hugh Jones and Mike Gratton) that completed at the 1983 Men’s Marathon World Championship race.

 Early career

 Helme went to Range High School and clocked a fast time in the Liverpool Corporate Cup.
 Later, he studied at Liverpool College in Lancaster, England.
 In the late ‘70s and early ‘80s, as most running was concentrated in club teams, Helme was a part of the Ron Hill Race Team that ran cross country and road races around the United Kingdom.

 Professional career

-In 1981, Helme was the winner of the Freckleton Half Marathon and the Birmingham Marathon.
+In 1981, Helme won of the Freckleton Half Marathon and the Birmingham Marathon.
 The following year, after ankle surgery, he won several more road races, including the St. Petersburg Marathon in Florida and second place in the Orlando Marathon.

 At the London Marathon in 1983, as the broadcasters covered the event on live TV, good weather and fast times moved the mass of 18,000 runners through the city streets.
-Helme, who had decided to run the race just two days earlier, dueled with Henrik Jørgensen of Denmark and fellow English runner Mike Gratton.
-In the end, Gratton took the lead, and Helme finished second in 2:10:12, thirty seconds back.
+Helme, who had decided to run the race two days earlier, dueled with Henrik Jørgensen of Denmark and fellow English runner Mike Gratton.
+Gratton took the lead in the end, and Helme finished second in 2:10:12, thirty seconds back.
 In the woman’s race that day, Grete Waitz ran a blistering pace in the woman’s race to tie the world record.

 The following month, he was on the track in Edinburgh, Scotland, for the 1983 UK Athletics Championships in the 10,000 meters.
 He ran a 28:13.04 to finish third behind winner Steve Binns.